BSU Catalog Home | Graduate Environmental Studies Program | All-University Courses and Descriptions

 5840/BIOL 5840 WETLANDS ECOLOGY (3 credits) Survey course develops a basic understanding of the terminology, classification, ecology, values, and conservation of wetlands.
 Covers wetland systems from around the world, with emphasis on wetlands in North America.

-6010 RESEARCH IN NATURAL SCIENCE (3 credits) A comprehensive overview of the scientific method as it applies to the natural sciences, including formulation of hypotheses, hypothesis testing, experimental design and conduct, data analysis/interpretation, and scientific reporting.
-Critical review and comment of abstracts and manuscripts.
+6010 RESEARCH IN NATURAL SCIENCE (2 credits) A comprehensive overview of the scientific method as it applies to the natural sciences, including formulation of hypotheses, hypothesis testing, experimental design and conduct, data analysis/interpretation, and scientific reporting.
 Prerequisite: Consent of instructor.

-6250 ADVANCED ENVIRONMENTAL SCIENCE (3 credits) The social causes, ecological impacts, and human health effects of environmental degradation.
-Students provide in-depth analyses of environmental problems through laboratory research and field studies, library research, oral presentation, and written communication.
+6250 ADVANCED ENVIRONMENTAL SCIENCE (2 credits) The social causes, ecological impacts, and human health effects of environmental degradation.
+Students provide in-depth analyses of environmental problems through independent research, oral presentation, and written communication.

-6890 GRANTS AND CONTRACTS (3 credits) A practical investigation of grantsmanship with emphases on funding sources, creative writing, effective conduct of project and reporting results.
+6890 GRANTS AND CONTRACTS (2 credits) A practical investigation of grantsmanship with emphases on funding sources, creative writing, effective conduct of project and reporting results.
 Gives students first-hand practice in all phases of grantsmanship.
-Review and critique both qualitative and quantitative model proposals.
 Prerequisite: ENVR 6010 or consent of instructor.

 6920 DIRECTED GROUP STUDY (2 credits) When taken as Graduate Seminar the following description applies: Interdisciplinary study and detailed discussion of major areas of environmental controversy with emphasis on individual investigation of the available literature and effective oral presentation.
 Prerequisite: Consent of instructor.